Nish-19/Contrastive_Learning_MM_FND/README.md

 Run the ```baselines.ipynb``` python notebook.

+### SOTA Comparisons

-### SAFE Model
+1. SAFE

 We use [SAFE](https://github.com/Jindi0/SAFE) as one of our baselines.
-The code for running on our data is present in the Comparison_SOTA folder.
+The code for running on our data is present in the Comparison_SOTA/SAFE folder.

+2. EANN

+We use [EANN](https://github.com/yaqingwang/EANN-KDD18) as another baseline.
+The code for running EANN on our data is present in Comparison_SOTA/EANN.

 ### Contrastive Learning based Novelty Model